 Lake Buena Vista, Florida

 Bill Shanks is the author of Scout's Honor: The Bravest Way To Build A Winning Team, a look inside the Braves‘ traditional scouting and player development philosophies.
-He can also be heard on the Atlanta Braves Radio Network.
-Email Bill at firstname.lastname@example.org.
+You can email Bill at firstname.lastname@example.org.

 Spring Training Blog - February 23

 2017 Atlanta Braves Team PreviewDr.
 Roto previews each and every Fantasy relevant player on the Atlanta Braves as we approach opening day!

 Brandon Phillips Traded to Atlanta BravesAdam Ronis examines how Brandon Phillips' departure from the Cincinnati Reds will impact the Fantasy Baseball landscape in 2017.

 Atlanta Braves Fantasy Baseball PodcastDr.
 Roto takes a closer look at the Atlanta Braves.

 2017 Atlanta Braves Team OutlookSenior Fantasy Baseball Expert Shawn Childs provides in-depth profiles for each and every player on the Atlanta Braves heading into the 2017 season.
 As the first preview of the…